-Blue Shield is the cultural equivalent of the Red Cross.
-It is an international committee, working to protect the world's cultural heritage threatened by armed conflict and natural disasters.
+Blue Shield is an international committee, working to protect the world’s cultural heritage threatened by armed conflict and natural disasters.

 Blue Shield Australia run an annual MayDay Campaign, promoting disaster planning and awareness amongst archives, libraries, museums, galleries, local history groups and other cultural heritage organisations during the month of May.